Distillation: History

+Iron Age

 Early evidence of distillation was found on Akkadian tablets dated c.
 1200 BCE describing perfumery operations.
 The tablets provided textual evidence that an early, primitive form of distillation was known to the Babylonians of ancient Mesopotamia.

-Early evidence of distillation was also found related to alchemists working in Alexandria in Roman Egypt in the 1st century CE.
+Classical antiquity

+Greek and Roman terminology

+According to British chemist T. Fairley, neither the Greeks nor the Romans had any term for the modern concept of distillation.
+Words like "distill" would have referred to something else, in most cases, a part of some process unrelated to what is now known as distillation.
+In the words of Fairley and German chemical engineer Norbert Kockmann, respectively: